petterjuan/studio2.0/README.en.md

 - **UI Components:** [ShadCN UI](https://ui.shadcn.com/)
 - **Backend (BaaS):** [Firebase](https://firebase.google.com/) (Authentication, Firestore, App Hosting)
 - **Payments:** [Stripe](https://stripe.com/)
-- **Artificial Intelligence:** [Genkit](https://firebase.google.com/docs/genkit) (with Google AI) 1.0.0
+- **Personalization Engine:** [Genkit](https://firebase.google.com/docs/genkit) (with Google's Gemini) 1.0.0
 - **Form Management:** [React Hook Form](https://react-hook-form.com/) & [Zod](https://zod.dev/)

 ---

 ## 🛠️ Setup and Local Development

 Follow these steps to get the project up and running on your local machine.
+This is a crucial step to ensure all services, including Firebase and Stripe, are properly connected.

 ### 1. Prerequisites

 - Node.js (v20 or higher recommended)
 - npm (or pnpm/yarn)
+- A Firebase project (you can create one for free at [firebase.google.com](https://firebase.google.com/))
+- A Stripe account (for payment processing)

 ### 2. Clone the Repository (if applicable)